 Think about the last time you went shopping.
 Just yesterday, I bought a panda-shaped coffee mug because it was adorable.
 The minute I saw it, I put it in my cart.
 No questions asked.

-The psychology of shopping consists of the desires, motivations, and behaviours that influence how we, as customers, shop.
-Understanding these questions is essential to understanding your customer’s behaviours.
+The psychology of shopping consists of the desires, motivations, and behaviors that influence how we, as customers, shop.
+Understanding these questions is essential to understanding your customer’s behaviors.

-For your eCommerce store, you need to know how to harness these behavioural strategies and only then can you stand to improve your online sales and forge stronger connections with consumers.
+For your eCommerce store, you need to know how to harness these behavioral strategies, and only then can you stand to improve your online sales and forge stronger connections with consumers.

-This post will explore buyer motivations and how leveraging intrinsic motivations can help you drive more ecommerce sales.
+This post will explore buyer motivations and how leveraging intrinsic motivation in eCommerce can help you drive more sales.

-When it comes to the psychology of shopping, three major components influence the shopping behaviour of customers :
+When it comes to the psychology of shopping, three major components influence the shopping behavior of customers:

 These components can be applied in various ways to convince shoppers to purchase from your eCommerce store rather than someone else’s.

 What motivates shoppers to buy from your store?